-Because of that my humble goal is to inspire other people and artists with both my discoveries and common practices, so please feel free to comment down below your thoughts and anything that comes to your mind really.
+Because of that, my humble goal is to inspire other people and artists with both my discoveries and common practices, so please feel free to comment down below with your thoughts and anything that comes to your mind.

-Here we are focalising our attention on the latter one but keep in mind that these dimensions are correlated and not separate worlds: for example EQ, reverb and pan, while candidates to represent the aforementioned categories respectively, can influence more than one category at once as we will discover.
+Here we are focusing our attention on the latter one but keep in mind that these dimensions are correlated and not separate worlds: for example EQ, reverb, and pan, while candidates to represent the aforementioned categories respectively, can influence more than one category at once as we will discover.

-To put it in the simplest form, width in a stereo mix is achieved by creating differences between the left and right channel; in fact the mono channel represents what is shared and common between the two channels, while the side contains just the differential parts.
+To put it in the simplest form, width in a stereo mix is achieved by creating differences between the left and right channels; in fact, the mono channel represents what is shared and common between the two channels, while the side contains just the differential parts.

 Now, how can you create differences between those two channels?

-My attempt will be to provide you with a wealth of proved techniques to try for yourself so that you can go on and keep experimenting with a more clear vision of what you're doing and trying to achieve.
+I will attempt to provide you with a wealth of proven techniques to try for yourself so that you can go on and keep experimenting with a more clear vision of what you're doing and trying to achieve.
 Let's get started!

 2. Width Techniques